 - If you are 100% sure that your presentation is finalised you can save it as a PDF before distribution.
 But, again, there is a downside to this.
 Although fonts are embedded automatically in PDFs, suddenly your presentation will be a lot harder to edit and any nifty animations you have added will be lost.

 - You could replace the font with images of the text.
 Yes, this will look the same, but again you have now made your presentation a lot harder to edit in the future.

-We have already mentioned Arial, Century Gothic and Calibri – there are more to choose from.
-Other fonts that are safe to use cross-platform are Times New Roman, Times, Verdana, Courier and Courier New – to name just a few.
-You can find more listed here: http://presentit.blogspot.co.uk/2009/06/fonts.html.
-Something else you should bear in mind is that the safe fonts list also depends on which version of Windows is being used – make sure your font is safe in all versions if your presentation is going to be widely distributed.
+We have already mentioned Arial, Century Gothic and Verdana – there are more to choose from.
+Other fonts that are safe to use cross-platform are Times New Roman, Times, Calibri, Courier and Courier New – to name just a few.
+Windows & Microsoft update the safe fonts with each new release, but you have to play it safe since not everyone gets updates at the same time.
+You can find more listed here: Indezine article on fonts.
+Something else you should bear in mind is whilst “safe” – fonts like Calibri are the default and are so over-used that frankly anything other than Calibri is a good move if you want to look even a fraction different.

 *What are .TTF and .OTF fonts?

 TrueType Fonts (.TTF) came first and were designed to work with on both PCs and Macs.
 OpenType Fonts (.OTF) were developed later to work in Adobe and Microsoft packages.
 The main difference between .OTF and .TTF is in the advanced typesetting features which .OTF offers.
 There are some extra frills such as ligatures and ‘alternate characters’ (also known as glyphs) available, that give designers more options to work with.